Lucyjpjones/wean-cuisine/README.md

 - The Website was tested on Google Chrome, Internet Explorer, Safari browsers, Firefox and Edge.
 Internet Explorer was the only browser experiencing errors, specific details have been added to bugs section.

-- The website was viewed on a variety of devices including HP Laptop, Macbook pro, Ipad and IPhones (Version 6,7,8,11).
+- The website was viewed on a variety of devices including HP Laptop, Macbook pro, Ipad and IPhones (Version 6,7,8,11, 12)

 - Friends and family members were asked to review the site to point out any bugs, user experience issues and/or suggestions.

   - Feedback action:
+    - Would like site to include dietary requirements- this is included in my future development plans.

 - Project posted on Slack, asking for feedback from fellow students.